Fall 2025

 Students in this class have prior knowledge of the instrument, know how to read music and must take a placement audition.
 They will work on more challenging repertoire, improve their sight-reading skills and keep reinforcing music theory.

 This course can only be entered by audition or by recommendation/invitation of one of the teachers.
 This course focuses on learning a variety of exciting repertoire from traditional Latin, popular music and classical repertoire.
 It explores advanced techniques for each instrument that will push your music performance to the best of each student’s ability.
-The LMP offers scholarship opportunities to those who participate, therefore, it is required that students who participate in the LMP participate in a variety of activities throughout the year and attend rehearsals on a regular, consistent basis (Mondays & Thursdays 5:30- 7:00 pm).
+The LMP offers scholarship opportunities to those who participate, therefore, it is required that students who participate in the LMP participate in a variety of activities throughout the year and attend rehearsals on a regular basis.
 Parents must also be involved/volunteer with some PRAA related activities.

 LMP Video Clips